Why is Critical Thinking Important in the Public Sector?

 Critical thinking is made up of many different components and skills.
 One common feature is analysis - we cover the key characteristics of a critical thinker below.

 Critical thinking is an important skill for an individual to possess, especially in the workplace.
 It gives individuals the ability to effectively diagnose problems and identify possible solutions to them.
-More specifically, critical thinking is helpful because:
+More specifically, having strong critical thinking skills is helpful because:

-Critical thinking is the process behind problem-solving.
-Many jobs require individuals to possess problem-solving skills where information needs to be analysed to overcome challenges or develop preventative strategies for removing issues.
+Critical thinking is the process behind problem-solving and is the key component to career success.
+Many jobs require individuals to navigate complex problems where information needs to be analysed to overcome challenges or develop preventative strategies for removing issues.
 For example, police officers serve their communities by responding effectively to emergencies.

 Problems arise constantly in the workplace.
 When approaching these adversities, it is important that you think critically.
 This enables several alternative solutions to be produced and to come to a decision that is most beneficial for your organisation.